inoxlang/inox/docs/builtin.md

 ```
 ### find

-the find function searches for items matching a pattern at a given location (a string, an iterable, a directory).
+The find function searches for items matching a pattern at a given location (a string, an iterable, a directory).

 **examples**